 Whether you realize it or not, there is an alternate reality playing out all around us; a reality inhabited by powerful men.
 I’m not talking about the ones, like heads of state, that represent large organizations (though some of them count).
 I’m referring to the independently powerful men; the kind that may or may not be involved in politics but are uniformly fabulously wealthy.
 The type of men that move economies and shape politics with their whims.
 These men — there are very few women that fit this description — live at the supercharged nexus of money and information, where one generates the other in a virtuous cycle that produces pure power; the ability to get they want.

 These men are inventors, captains of industry, entrepreneurs, and occasional criminals.
 Sometimes they are lucky.
 Very often they are calculating, even ruthless.
 They are almost never artists though some appreciate art.
 Their inherent authority means they don’t often have to exert themselves and it is a good thing they don’t.
 In general, they are content to run their businesses and enjoy their lives but once in a while they want to change the world.
 When they do, they occasionally succeed for better or worse.
 To their employees they are referred to as “Principals” and they require another type of man to support them; a rare breed I call the Fixer.
 Paul was Sheik al-Wafa’s Fixer.
-William was Najim’s.
+My friend William was Najim’s.

 Children are the World